 Transfer the dough to a lightly oiled bowl and cover.
 Let the dough rise in a warm place for 2 hours.

-Remove the dough from the fridge divide the dough into 24 equal pieces (roughly 38 grams each) and shape into tight rounds.
-You want to make them a bit smaller than you think, because they will rise.
+Divide the dough into 15 equal pieces (roughly 85 grams each) and shape into tight rounds.
 I shape the rolls the same way I shape a sourdough boule (check out my sourdough guide for shaping tips).

 Note: The baking dish pictured is a 10x7 which is why it only fits 12 rolls.
-A normal 9x13 pan will easily fit all 24!
+A normal 9x13 pan will fit all 15 rolls.

 Bake at 350°F for 20-25 minutes.
 Make sure you check on the rolls frequently and if the tops start getting too brown, loosely tent with foil for the remainder of the baking time.